lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 Models A and B are first-order models.
 Note that all factors are on a single plane.

-* Model A is undimensional, each item is influenced by a single common factor and a term that includes systematic and random error.
-Note that there is only one *systematic* source of variance for each item and it is from a single source.
+* Model A is unidimensional, each item is influenced by a single common factor and a term that includes systematic and random error.
+Note that there is only one *systematic* source of variance for each item, and it is from a single source.
 * Model B is often referred to as a "correlated traits" model.
 Here, the larger construct is separated into distinct-yet-correlated elements.
 The variance of each item is assumed to be a weighted linear function of two or more common factors.
 * Models C is a second-order factor structure.
 Rather than merely being correlated, factors are related because they share a common cause.
 In this model, the second order factor *explains* why three or more traits are correlated.
 Note that here is no direct relationship between the item and the target construct.
 Rather, the relationship between the second-order factor and each item is mediated through the primary factor (yes, an indirect effect!).
 * Model D is a bifactor structure.
 Here each item loads on a general factor.
 This general factor (bottom row) reflects what is common among the items and represents the individual differences on the target dimension that a researcher is most interested in.
 Group factors (top row) are now specified as *orthogonal*.
 The group factors represent common factors measured by the items that explain item response variation not accounted for by the general factor.
 In some research scenarios, the group factors are termed "nuisance" dimensions.
 That is, that which they have in common interferes with measuring the primary target of interest.